Super Soakers are my go-to method to kill wasps naturally.

 Fine, Garry doesn’t scream – that would be me, again.

-The above pictured Super Soaker has happy and satisfied reviews.
+The pictured Super Soaker in this link has happy and satisfied reviews.

 I wish I could offer a link to ours, but they don’t make them any more.